 There are lots of ways you can treat a bulging disc.
 If the pain isn’t severe and you’ve only just experienced some sort of pain, think about what might have caused it from the causes listed above.
 If it’s because of physical inactivity or too much strain on the spine, become more active or take rest accordingly.
-If the situation does not improve then you can choose to visit a doctor, doctor, or physical therapist who will suggest your effective treatments.
-You can also have endoscopic spine surgery to treat your bulging disc.
+If the situation does not improve then you can choose to visit a doctor, physical therapist or nurse practitioner who will suggest your effective treatments.
+You can also have nurse practitioners to treat your bulging disc.

 If you are looking for a more natural option that doesn’t involve needles or drugs then at Illinois Back Institute, we offer 100% natural, proven treatment that had been performed on more than 500,000 patients with spine-related problems.
 So far, we have had effective results.
 Plus, we have a team of doctors, nurses, chiropractors, physical therapists and have all the facilities required for the diagnosing and treatment of these kinds of conditions in one place.